 A family favorite for years, Chorizo and Eggs with Crispy Tortilla, is a great weekend breakfast.
 A combination of crispy torn corn tortillas, fresh homemade Mexican chorizo, and scrambled eggs, it yells 'Ole with every bite

 Chorizo and Eggs with Crispy Tortilla has been around the Baker household for years.
-If you know us, (me) then you know we do like to have our Sunday Brunch – with bubbles.
-Sit back, read the paper, talk life, share articles.
+If you know us, (me) then you know we do like to have our Sunday Brunch - with bubbles.
+Sit back, read the paper, talk about life, share articles.
 Eat.
 Plan dinner.
-It’s Sunday after all.
+It's Sunday after all.